 Whilst a spectacular sight, it was later estimated, had it hit the planet, it would have exploded with the power of several nuclear bombs.
-A near miss, so let’s celebrate this meteoric occasion of old with a few more facts.
+A near miss, so let’s celebrate this meteoric occasion of old with a look at these speedy things.

 1972 Great Daylight Fireball

 A lady called Linda Baker filmed the meteorite in amateur footage later praised for providing key insights into its trajectory, velocity, and psycho rating.

 The meteor was an Earth-grazing fireball.
 It blasted into the atmosphere above Utah around 2:30pm.

 It came within 57 kilometres (35 miles, which is 187,000 feet) of striking the Earth.
 And many who observed it reported a considerable double sonic boom as it stormed along at 15 kilometres per second.

 In 1999, we watched a BBC Horizon documentary called New Asteroid Danger (you can watch it on that link, if you wish) that brought our attention to this thing.